gvwilson/thirdbit/src/fiction/in-heck/index.md

 it said.
 "And in danger."

-And with those words,
+With those words,
-Gumption felt a familiar fear squeeze his chest once again.
+Gumption felt a familiar fear squeeze his chest.
-He hadn't ever talked to anyone about it: it wasn't the kind of thing a teenage goat would discuss with his parents.
+He had never talked to anyone about it: it wasn't the kind of thing a teenage goat would discuss with his parents.
 He *definitely* couldn't talk about it with Maddy,